Kashack/Kashack/README.md

 ## Rapidfire

-- 🌱 I’m currently use Flutter for mobile application development
+- 🌱 I’m currently using Flutter for mobile application development

 - ❓ Ask me about anything related to mobile application development